Assault and Aggravated Assault

 - How do assault charges appear on the docket?

 This page contains only general information.
 Every case is different.
 If you have specific questions about your case, you should consult a criminal defense attorney.
-For a quote, call (512) 480-9020 or email email@example.com .
+To determine whether we can take your case, call (512) 480-9020 or email firstname.lastname@example.org.

 In Texas, there are three ways a person can commit the crime of Assault.
 He can